-- Item Name – if you are buying an item that your company normally stocks, you can select it from the dropdown list.
-This will pass the cost and price stored in your iPoint database to the customer when they are billed.
+- Item Name – if you buy an item that your company normally stocks, you can select it from the dropdown list.
+This will pass the cost and price stored in your iPoint database to the customer when billed.

 - Reimbursable – place a checkmark in this box if you paid for the part out of your own pocket.
-Reimbursable expenses are added to your expense report so you can be repaid by the company.
+Reimbursable expenses are added to your expense report so the company can repay you.

-- Not Billable – if this box is checked, the expense will not be added to your customer’s invoice.
+- Not Billable – if this box is checked, iPoint will not add the expense to your customer’s invoice.

 - Receipt Image – tap in the box to activate the camera on your iOS device.
 Now you can take a picture of the receipt and store it here on the work order.
 This will be visible to your accounting staff for your expense report.

 - View button – opens the receipt photo in a larger window.
 This makes it easier to read without your glasses.

 - Cancel/Delete button – makes the expense go away – lost forever – never to be seen again.